 Here are the ingredients that you will need for these absolutely delicious freeze-dried strawberry cookies:

 - Granulated Sugar.
 Granulated sugar produces nice crisp edges and helps with the light browning on the bottom edge of the cookie.
+A lot of shortbread cookies use powdered sugar, but I prefer the texture that you get from using granulated sugar.

 Full ingredients, measurements, and instructions are in the recipe card at the bottom of this post.